pccr10001/greenlight-webonly/README.md

 # Greenlight Web Only Version
-- Remove `electron` to make greenlight can be served in headless
+- Remove `electron` to make greenlight can be served in headless.
-- Use MSAL instead of XAL to make the login process can be done by another devices
+- Use MSAL instead of XAL to make the login process can be done by another devices.
-- Enable WebUI by default
+- Enable WebUI by default.
-- Working well in Tesla in-vehicle browser
+- Working well in Tesla in-vehicle browser.
-- Access secret for WebUI
+- Access secret for WebUI.
-- Settings store in json file
+- Settings store in json files.
+- Refresh tokens if the server is running.
+- Enable fullscreen in Tesla in-vehicle browser.

 [![Build/release](https://github.com/unknownskl/greenlight/actions/workflows/build.yml/badge.svg)](https://github.com/unknownskl/greenlight/actions/workflows/build.yml)